Question

 Leadership

-Perfect when you led negotiation efforts and took primary responsibility for achieving successful outcomes
+Perfect when you led negotiation efforts or took initiative to drive agreement processes forward

-How to replace Negotiated with a stronger action verb:
+How to replace Negotiate with a stronger action verb:

-Let's look at examples of how you can remove and replace the overused phrase,Negotiated, with a stronger synonym and alternative that is more effective at highlighting your achievements.
+Let's look at examples of how you can remove and replace the overused phrase,Negotiate, with a stronger synonym and alternative that is more effective at highlighting your achievements.

 Pro Tips for Resume Writing